This content is under review and may not reflect current legislation and Codes.

 - the provider decides it is reasonable to do so given the circumstances, for example to prevent a further increase in the debt owed,

-The industry document Assisting and responding to consumers in financial hardship gives guidance to providers about good principles and practices for dealing with customers in financial hardship, which apply and build upon the service standards required by the Telecommunications Consumer Protections Code.
+The industry guidance document Assisting and responding to customers in financial hardship gives to providers about good principles and practices for dealing with customers in financial hardship, which apply and build upon the service standards required by the Telecommunications Consumer Protections Code.
 The overall purpose of the document is to enable customers who are experiencing financial hardship to stay connected to essential telecommunications services while assisting them to meet their financial obligations.

 We encourage providers to adopt and apply the principles set out in the document.

 We encourage consumers to repay amounts they consider affordable while their financial hardship assessment is in progress.

 A provider should make a financial hardship arrangement with the intention of helping the consumer pay their bills.
 For example, a provider should not apply late payment fees when a financial hardship arrangement is being discussed or is in place.